canonical/maas/docs/maascli.rst

 node
 ^^^^

 API calls which operate on individual nodes.
-With thes commands, the node is always identified by its "system_id" property - a unique tag allocated at the time of enlistment.
+With these commands, the node is always identified by its "system_id" property - a unique tag allocated at the time of enlistment.
 To discover the value of the system_id, you can use the ``maas-cli <profile> nodes list`` command.